chef/chef-web-docs/chef_master/source/resource_windows_package.rst

 ``package_name``
    **Ruby Type:** String, Array

-   The name of the package.
-Defaults to the name of the resource block unless specified.
+   An optional property to set the package name if it differs from the resource block's name.

 ``remote_file_attributes``
    **Ruby Type:** Hash